Netflix/dgs/docs/error-handling.md

 The framework provides two different mechanisms to achieve this.

 ## Mapping custom exceptions with @ControllerAdvice
-The easiest way to map manually map exceptions is to use `@ControllerAdvice` from Spring for GraphQL.
+The easiest way to manually map exceptions is to use `@ControllerAdvice` from Spring for GraphQL.
-Annotate a class with `@ControllerAdvice`, and add a method annotated with `@GraphQLExeptionHandler` for each type of exception you want to handle.
+Annotate a class with `@ControllerAdvice`, and add a method annotated with `@GraphQlExceptionHandler` for each type of exception you want to handle.
-The method must take an argument of the type of exeption it should handle, and must return `GraphQLError`.
+The method must take an argument of the type of exception it should handle, and must return `GraphQLError`.
 If no matching method is found, the framework falls back to the built-in error handling from the framework.

 ```java